-Shakespeare’s play Othello is my favorite of the Bard’s bunch.
-The way the play handles the problems of jealousy, trust, and sexual obsession make it a consistent port of call when thinking about anything related to the complexity and danger of human desire.
+Othello is my favorite Shakespeare play.
+The way the text handles the problems of jealousy, trust, and sexual obsession make it a consistent port of call when thinking about anything related to the complexity and danger of human desire.
 However, one of the most difficult things about both teaching and learning the play is how it handles - and has often mishandled - the performance of race.
 This is not a new claim, and most likely anyone who has ever seen or read Othello can recall the Laurence Olivier adaptation produced in 1965, which usually generates discussion about the Anthony Hopkins performance from 1981.
 It is safe to say no obvious lessons were learned there.
 Racism is an irremovable aspect of the play’s plot and meaning, yet questions surrounding how to handle the historicity of the play’s performance are still difficult to answer.
-What I offer here is an educational approach that might help students think about racialised performance across geographies and historical periods.
+What I offer here is an educational approach that might help students think through and challenge racialised performance across geographies and historical periods.

 (Folger Shakespeare Library)